Ficiao/Filip_Matanovic_Portfolio/docs/en.md

 </div>

   <div class="card" markdown="1">
-## Project 9: 3D modeling and animating a low poly knight and weapons
+## 3D modeling and animating a low poly knight and weapons
 * Design of the low poly knight, shield and sword
 * Modeling the knight, shield and sword in Blender
 * Animating the knight with Blender and Mixamo